ami-team/AMITwigJS/README.md

 var textResult = amiTwig.engine.render(twigTemplate, optionalDict);
 ```

-where *optionalDict* contains the global variables for the template.
+where *optionalDict* contains all the global variables for the template.

 For optimization perposes, templates can be compiled before rendering: